GeorgiaTech-DDI/ai-pi-f25/README.md

 # AI PI

 By: Ojasw Upadhyay
+**Firebase Authentication Migration**: Implemented by chenastn

 ## Overview

 [AI PI](https://matrix-labs-rag.vercel.app/) is a web-based chat application designed to act as an AI Prototyping Instructor for the Invention Studio at Georgia Tech.
 It leverages Retrieval-Augmented Generation (RAG) to answer user questions based on a provided knowledge base (stored in Pinecone).
-The application uses a combination of local and cloud services, including Ollama for local embedding generation (exposed via Cloudflare Tunnel) and OpenRouter with Google's Gemma 3 model for response generation.
+The application features a **secure Firebase-authenticated admin portal** for administrative functions and uses a combination of local and cloud services, including Ollama for local embedding generation (exposed via Cloudflare Tunnel) and OpenRouter with Google's Gemma 3 model for response generation.

 ## Features

+### 🤖 **AI Chat System**
 *   **RAG Chat Interface:** Ask questions about the Invention Studio and receive answers generated based on relevant documents.
 *   **Streaming Responses:** Answers are streamed token-by-token for a more interactive experience.
 *   **Local Embedding Option:** Utilizes a local Ollama instance with a specific embedding model (`jeffh/intfloat-multilingual-e5-large:f16`) exposed via Cloudflare Tunnel for efficient and potentially private embedding generation.